ScriptBasic/WinPBX/docs/Oxygen/Variables.md

 REDIM string s(20)
 ```

+To flush an array's contents, redim it with 0 elements first.
+But avoid doing this with arrays of strings; the orphaned strings are not garbage-collected until the end of the program, and will accumulate on each iteration where the redim reduces the number of elements.

 # <a name="as"></a>As

 Part of a declaration which specifies a data type. `As` is used to declare the type of variables, fields or arguments.